GustavoSantiago113/CorN/README.md

 The objective of this dashboard was to generate an interactive platform to simulate economical and agricultural optimal scenarios for nitrogen fertilization in corn in the state of Kansas.

+The dashboard is online and can be used through this [link](https://ciampittilab.shinyapps.io/CorN)

 ---

 ## Data and data manipulation